General enquiries: 0800 326 5559

 Some advantages of equine therapy include:

-1. Increases confidence
+1. Equine therapy increases confidence

-At the start of equine therapy treatment, many patients have little experience with horses and some may even be afraid of them.
 By slowly learning how to groom and interact with these animals, something that many of them believed they would not be able to do, their confidence naturally increases and they may feel capable of taking on even larger tasks.

 The accepting and nurturing nature of the horses can also help to build confidence, increasing feelings of self-worth and showing patients that they are worthy of love and care.
 [2]

-The nature of addiction can be isolating, with many people choosing to withdraw from society and cut off friends and family.
 Becoming part of a small team during equine therapy can be a safe and supportive place to relearn the act of communication with others and provide a social setting where patients are able to interact with others once again.

 3. Calm and relaxing

-Spending time with a horse and learning to groom and brush it effectively can be an extremely calming and mindful activity.
 Many patients feel soothed by the repetitiveness of brushing along with the nature of the horse, and equine therapy can be a healthy and relaxing escape from the stresses of daily life.

 4. Builds trust

 Many people dealing with addiction have been hurt in the past, and as a result, have difficulty trusting others.
 Similarly, a horse will naturally be a little wary of a new human at first introduction.
-Forging and building a level of trust between human and horse can be extremely healing, reminding the individual just how good it feels to trust and be trusted.

-If you believe that you may benefit from equine therapy, get in touch with our team at OK Rehab today.
 We can direct you to the most effective equine therapy treatment programmes in the UK, taking your lifestyle, budget and any other factors into account to provide the best addiction recovery treatment possible.

 References